Justin3006/Thesis_actionable_explainability_for_ViperGPT/README.md

   - Get confidence and ties statistics for different modules
 - Verbalize approach
 - fine-tune first three chapters of the thesis

+Note:
+analysis_code contains code used for conducting the evaluation. viper-main contains the original ViperGPT-Code + extensions for generating explanations